Spring Convening Schedule

 - All undergraduate and graduate students on campus are welcome to join.

-- Failure to adhere to the ground rules will result in strikes provided by the designated strike person.
+- Failure to adhere to the ground rules will result in strikes issued by the network’s leadership team.
 Upon receiving each strike, the person will be encouraged to meet with the designated strike person and take possible remediation steps.
-Upon receiving three strikes, membership may be terminated based on a vote taken of the entire organization.
+Upon receiving three strikes, membership may be terminated based on a vote taken by the entire organization.